scientific-python/cookie/docs/pages/guides/index.md

 > Once you have completed the guidelines, there is a
 > [copier][]/[cookiecutter][]/[cruft][] project, [scientific-python/cookie][],
 > that implements these guidelines and lets you setup a new package from a
 > template in less than 60 seconds!
-Eleven build backends including compiled
+Ten build backends including compiled
 > backends, generation tested in Nox, and kept in-sync with the guide.

 {: .important-title }